buildpacks/docs/content/docs/for-buildpack-authors/how-to/distribute-buildpacks/package-buildpack.md

 +++
-title="Package a buildpack"
+title="Package a buildpack or extension" weight=5
-weight=5
-summary="Learn how to package your buildpack for distribution using standard OCI registries."
+summary="Learn how to package your buildpack or extension for distribution."
 +++

-{{< param "summary" >}}

 ### 0. Grab the sample repo